docker/docs/engine/installation/linux/docker-ee/centos.md

 ## Install Docker EE

-You can install Docker in different ways, depending on your needs:
+You can install Docker EE in different ways, depending on your needs:

 - Most users
   [set up Docker's repositories](#install-using-the-repository) and install